 Since the summer term 2021, our Kindergarten operates from our new, dedicated site at 99 Herne Hill.
 Children can attend term-time once they have turned two years old, for full-day provision two to five days per week.
 The number of days can be changed on a termly basis, subject to availability.

 To gain an insight overview of our Kindergarten provision, we suggest to start by watching our short introduction video:

 The school day runs from about 9am to 3pm depending on the class, with drop-off and pick-up windows of currently 20 minutes each.
 Optional after school care is available until about 4.45pm, when the after school activity clubs finish for the Pre-Prep (Pre-Prep care is available until 6.00pm).
-We usually also offer an optional breakfast club from 7.45am but this currently not available due to COVID-19 restrictions; we hope to be able to offer this again from autumn 2021.
+We also will be offering an optional breakfast club from 7.45am mid-September 2021.

 Our experienced and dedicated Kindergarten team ensure that children receive the very best education.
 This is built on our ethos of “Love ● Care ● Excellence”, which lies at the heart of our provision together with a highly tailored and individual approach.
 We have a high staff ratio of about 1:5 to enable this.

 The children are grouped into four small classes (Heather, Lavender, Rosemary and Sage), for each of which a patch with multiple varieties of their namesake is planted in the garden.
 This helps them appreciate the whole cycle from growing, harvesting, preparing and eating seasonal produce to repurposing food waste back into the ground through composting.